 Finally if you need a place to stop for breakfast, or a snack as you drive around the island, I’d highly recommend the Huchada Bakery in Santa Cruz.
 With yellow walls and blue painted shutters it has the ambiance of a traditional Aruban house and serves the tasty Aruban breakfast snack of pastechi (filled pastries), as well as coffee and fresh juices.

 4. The coloured houses of Aruba

-As we drove around the island I noticed how Aruban houses were often painted in bright colours – yellow and blue were especially popular but I saw many other rainbow shades.
+As we drove around the island I noticed how each Aruba house was painted in bright colours – yellow and blue were especially popular but I saw many other rainbow shades.
 On our final evening we had the pleasure of dining with a local family who showed us around their traditional style house.
-At the front of a typical Aruban house, runs a long room that is used to greet guests, while the family living room and bedrooms are behind this in the main part of the house.
+At the front of a typical Aruba house, runs a long room that is used to greet guests, while the family living room and bedrooms are behind this in the main part of the house.
 The back or front of the house is normally oriented towards the prevailing winds to allow natural air conditioning as the wind can circulate from one side to the other.

 In Oranjestad much of the architecture is modern but there are a few older houses painted in vivid colours, with ornate plasterwork to decorate the windows and doors.
 I enjoyed walking along the road beside Fort Zoutman and into the main shopping area behind the Renaissance Mall where the Dutch colonial style had been used above the shops in pretty pastel shades.